CherokeeLanguage/CherokeeLessons.com/content/lessons/Syllabary-Dictation/day-3-pt2/index.md

 Estimated time: 10 minutes.

-the Cherokee letter for each of the following English pronunciations.
+__Handwrite__ the Cherokee letter for each of the following English pronunciations.

 | gwa | gwe | gwi | nv  | gwi | gwe | gwi | gwo | gwa | gwo | no  | gwi | gwo | nu  |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|